KauanAg-devs/gmailandLinkedin-bot/README.md

   •  Your password `password`

-  •  A person on LinkedIn in whose connections You are interested `search_query`
+  •  A person on LinkedIn in whose connections You are interested `search_query`, in that case change `custom_query` to `""`

+  • You can now enter Your own custom search query `custom_query`, just copy-paste from LinkedIn search URL (complete https://blablabla when you are at the LinkedIn search window)

   Make sure that the target person allowed to browse their contacts.
 One can disable that in the profile settings.
   You have to find a person who allowed his / her contacts to be browsed.
 The link to the list of the person's connections must be clickable on their profile.